 - In Terminator 2: Judgment Day, when the Cyberdyne building blows up, the camera cuts between four angles of the same row of windows exploding outward.

 - The climatic car jump in the original Gone in Sixty Seconds.

 - The climax of Brian DePalma's The Fury features John Cassavetes exploding 13—count 'em—13 times from various angles.
 And then the credits roll.

 - The original version of The Omen shows David Warner's character being decapitated by the sheet of glass sliding off the back of the truck several times from different angles.

-- In Harold And Kumar Go To White Castle, when Harold sees Neil Patrick Harris has stolen his car, we have repeated cuts of Harold screaming his head off.
+- In Harold & Kumar Go to White Castle, when Harold sees Neil Patrick Harris has stolen his car, we have repeated cuts of Harold screaming his head off.

 - Done, believe it or not, in a book.
 In Catch A Killer by George Woods, the death of the titular killer is described in a Narmy way that evokes this image.

 - This technique was a common quirk in Homicide: Life on the Street, although Executive Meddling led to it being heavily cut down in later seasons.

 - It turned up, as a stylistic parody, in the Documentary episode (named The Documentary, oddly enough).
 Their crimescene videographer's documentary uses the effect, and the characters (watching it) mock it as an amateurish editing mistake.